radcamp/radcamp.github.io/SanFrancisco2024/ipyrad_CLI_partI.md

 but there are a few parameters we *must* change: the path to the raw data and the barcodes file, the dataype, and the restriction overhang sequence(s).

-Fortunately jupyter includes a simple text editor, so select the tab with the jupyter dashboard, and navigate to the `ipyrad-workshop` directory.
-You can now click on the `params-peddrad.txt` and it will open in the editor in a new tab.
+Fortunately jupyter includes a simple text editor, so click on the `params-peddrad.txt` in the file browser to the left  and it will open in the editor in a new tab.

 We need to specify where the raw data files are located, the type of data we are using (.e.g., 'gbs', 'rad', 'ddrad', 'pairddrad), and which enzyme cut site